David W. Everett, Ph.D.

 Office: Bldg.
 18A Rm.
 100A

-Everett’s academic accomplishments include a post-doctoral fellowship at the University of Guelph, Canada, investigating emulsion surface structures, and as a food science faculty member at the University of Melbourne, Australia, and the University of Otago, New Zealand.
-During his time in New Zealand, he was invited to be an investigator in the national Riddet Institute Center of Research Excellence.
-He has served as national President of the New Zealand Institute of Food Science and Technology and as an editor of the International Dairy Journal.
+His academic accomplishments include a post-doctoral fellowship at the University of Guelph, Canada, investigating emulsion surface structures, and as a food science faculty member at the Victoria College of Agriculture and Horticulture (part of the University of Melbourne), Australia, and the University of Otago, New Zealand.
+He is a Fellow of the New Zealand Riddet Institute Center of Research Excellence, and represents the U.S. as chair of the standing committee of dairy science and technology for the International Dairy Federation.
+He has also served as the national president of the New Zealand Institute of Food Science and Technology and as an editor of the International Dairy Journal.

-Everett’s current research program focuses on understanding the role of dairy product microstructure on enzymatic reactions that produce flavor compounds; release of flavor compounds, nutrients, and bioactive components under oral and digestive conditions; colloidal and surface physical chemical reactions in dairy products; cheese, as a vehicle for carrying health-conferring antioxidant compounds; and dairy ingredient functionality.
+Everett’s current research program focuses on understanding the role of food product microstructure on enzymatic reactions that produce flavor compounds; release of flavor compounds, nutrients, and bioactive components under oral and digestive conditions; colloidal and surface physical-chemical reactions in food products; cheese, as a vehicle for carrying health-conferring antioxidant compounds; and food ingredient functionality.
+He also engages with the U.S. dairy industry on proprietary commercial projects at Cal Poly's dairy pilot plant.